pulumi/docs/content/blog/platypus-platform-pulumi-at-1000-nodes/index.md

 ---
-title: "Platypus: A Pulumi-based reference architecture for large-scale organizations"
+title: "Pulumi Patterns and Practices (P3): A Pulumi-based reference architecture for large-scale organizations"
 allow_long_title: true
 date: 2024-08-05
 draft: false
 social_media: "TBD"
-meta_desc: "Platypus is a reference architecture of a Pulumi-based internal platform for infrastructure management and secure deployments in a large-scale environment."
+meta_desc: "Pulumi Patterns and Practices (P3) is a reference architecture of a Pulumi-based internal platform for infrastructure management and secure deployments in a large-scale environment."
 meta_image: meta.png
 authors:
     - troy-howard
 tags:
     - platform-engineering
+    - patterns-and-practices
-    - platypus-platform
+    - p3
     - devsecops
     - architecture
+    - scaling
 ---

 Infrastructure management is all fun and games until you find yourself scrolling through 1000+ resources in your AWS console.
 Worse, when one rogue product team wants to use Azure and your data team wants to be on GCP, you're ARM wrestling in Azure and watching your economies of scale tip the wrong direction as you're copy-pasting CloudFormation templates into yet another git repo.
 This.
 Needs.
 To.
 Be.
 A. Platform!